tonypdmtr/TBoot/README.md

 This conditional is provided for those few cases where the IRQ pin is used by your application for free running signals that appear *before* any MCU initialization.
-Such condition could cause an inadverted entry into TBoot if the timing is unfortunate.
+Such condition could cause an inadvertent entry into TBoot if the timing is unfortunate.

 On the other hand, applications that use the IRQ pin after initialization of peripherals do not need to remove this functionality from TBoot.
 TBoot is smart enough to release